The center says he's grown up, ready to go

 With more than 30 years coaching at the collegiate level on his impressive resume, J.B.
-Grimes, who helped the Tigers to a 2013 SEC Championship and a BCS Championship berth, enters his second season as the offensive line coach at Auburn.
+Grimes, who helped the Tigers to a 2013 SEC Championship and a BCS Championship berth, enters his third season as the offensive line coach at Auburn.

 Dismukes and Robinson were both first-team All-SEC selections while left guard Alex Kozan was named to the Coaches All-SEC Freshman team.

 The offensive line paved the way for the Tigers to lead the nation in rushing with 328.3 yards per game.
 Running back Tre Mason was a Heisman Trophy finalist and named the SEC Player of the Year while Nick Marshall was an Associated Press honorable mention All-SEC selection.
 The line allowed only 1.29 sacks per game to rank 22nd nationally.